mchib031/Angular-Experiment/README.md

 # Angular Experiment

-This repository is part of an angular experiment simple single/multi-page web application with basic/advanced functionality.
-This application can use concepts such as components, routing, hooks, data binding and text interpolation etc..
+This branch is part of an angular experimen.
+Here I will display how we can use ng content to improve communication between components and HTML Templates, and use template statements to respond to events.

 ## References
 https://www.youtube.com/watch?v=AAu8bjj6-UI